-Building walls are concrete block over structural steel with a brick and stone facade.
-The roof is flat, covered with a gray membrane, and is in good condition.
+Building walls are concrete block over structural steel with a brick, glass, and stone facade.
+The roof is flat and covered with black membrane, and it is in good condition.

-The windows are double glazed and have aluminum frames with thermal breaks.
+Most of the windows are double paned and have aluminum frames.
 The glass-to-frame seals are in good condition.
-The operable window weather seals are in good condition, showing no evidence of excessive wear.
-Exterior doors have metal frames and are in fair condition with worn door seals.
-Degraded window and door seals increase drafts and outside air infiltration.
-Overall, the building envelope appears in good condition.
+The operable window weather seals are in good condition.
+Exterior doors have aluminum frames and are in good condition.